caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

-Every write operation (processed Intent) on an Aggregate Root is linearized, since time-ordering requires a single arbiter of order (TODO footnote about relativity).
-As outlined above there are two effects in the processing
+Every write operation (processed Intent) on an Aggregate Root is linearized, since time-ordering requires a single arbiter of order (TODO footnote about relativity, also single-node ownership of in-memory data store).
+As outlined above there are two effects in the processing environment:
-environment:

 * Encapsulated: the resultant Event is stored in a private (geoplexed) Event Log (eventually replicated into Event Stream)
 * Observable: the HTTP response containing a Representation of the new projected state

-Both of these effects are associated with a new identifer: the Revision URL.
+Both of these effects are associated with a new identifier: the Revision URL.
 Recall the Revision URL has an positive integer as its final component; this number acts as an independent logical clock for each Aggregate Root, defining Event-Time (versus Processing Time) for every Entity within the Aggregate Root.

-(In Hyperobjects, there is no global time, and processing time--aka wall-clock time--is only interesting insofar as it is leveraged by Stream Processors (TODO define) to create posets and windows. see Stream Processing 101 article)
+(In Hyperobjects, there is no global time, and processing time--aka wall-clock time--is only interesting insofar as it is leveraged by Stream Processors (TODO define) to create Posets and windows. see Stream Processing 101 article)

 Thus, every 200-level (successful) response contains a Representation of a particular *Revision* of an Aggregate Root.
 Both that revision and the Event